KayesFahim/airasia-flight-ticket-scraper/README.md

 Python 3.8.2, selenium, pandas, BeautifulSoup, ChromeDriverManager

+## Running the application:

-## Activating a virtual environment
+- Activating the virtual environment

 - On macOS and Linux: